recommendsmart/opigno/modules/contrib/fragments/README.md

 highly recommended to install this module, the default screen is only meant for the most basic of use cases where it is absolutely undesirable to install VBO.

-From an editorial workflow point of view, several modules go together particularly well with Fragments, depending on your use-case.

 ### Create new fragments where you need them
 [Inline Entity Form](https://www.drupal.org/project/inline_entity_form)